 The challenge they faced was user activation and churn.
-Customers expressed interest, but only a fraction of them were signing up.
+Customers expressed interest, but only a fraction of them was signing up.
 Voxox knew they had to dissect the customer journey to identify where it was people were dropping off.

 Through a combination of A/B testing, surveying users, and measuring the status quo, they discovered that their users were missing out on a key time-saving feature that CloudPhone offered.
 The customer onboarding process had been automated too heavily, failing to draw attention to the feature.

 Using Chameleon, Voxox tweaked their onboarding flow.
 By adding friction (albeit counterintuitively) and slowing down the product walkthrough, they were able to draw user attention to the CloudPhone feature.
-Their results were more than 50% reduction in churn, as well as a 20% increase in user activation.
+Their results were more than a 50% reduction in churn, as well as a 20% increase in user activation.
 These stronger metrics would help Voxox receive a higher SaaS valuation if they ever came to sell their business.

 Slack Freemium Becomes Irreplaceable #